St Bartholomew's C of E Primary School Partnership Links

 The strategic direction of the leadership of St Bartholomew’s C of E Primary School is driven by strong and highly productive partnership work.
 We are firm believers in the effectiveness of system leadership and how this can have a positive impact on the lives and education of all children.
 We strive to improve our own practice and develop leadership capacity through continued involvement in the following partnerships:

-The school believes that playing an active role in all these partnerships has not only provided outstanding opportunities for continuous professional development of all staff but has provided the opportunity to positively impact children from outside our setting.
+The school believes that playing an active role in these partnerships has not only provided outstanding opportunities for continuous professional development of staff, but has provided the opportunity to positively impact children from both inside and outside our setting.

 The school is strongly committed in supporting and developing students and teachers new to the profession and providing them with the very best training opportunities possible.
-Members of the leadership team play an active role on steering committees at both Bradford College and Leeds Trinity and All Saints University.
+The Acting Deputy Head Teacher is a member of the steering committees at both Bradford College and Leeds Trinity and All Saints University.
 Bradford College have also awarded the school with the annual partnership award on several occasions.
 Feedback from Link Tutors and students is highly complementary of the support and opportunities the school has provided.
 The school has supported Bradford College in a recent Ofsted inspection where members of staff were interviewed and were observed providing feedback to trainees.
 This was likewise during a mock Ofsted of Leeds Trinity and All Saints University.
 On both occasions the school received excellent feedback from inspectors who were very complimentary on how the school coaches and mentors students.